nraju316/IntervueAssignment/README.md

 **Important:**

-If you do not wish to import and want only the scripts they are available in Myproject001->src -> Two jave files, one is used to store credential as it is not hardcoded another intervue.java the main file
+If you do not wish to import the project and want only the scripts they are available in Script folder